ravage84/SwissPaymentSlip/README.md

 License
 -------

-SwissPaymentSlip is licensed under the MIT License - see the [LICENSE](https://github.com/ravage84/SwissPaymentSlip/blob/master/LICENSE) file for details.
+SwissPaymentSlip is licensed under the MIT License.
+See the [LICENSE](https://github.com/ravage84/SwissPaymentSlip/blob/master/LICENSE) file for details.

 Thanks to
 ---------